Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/zenithal_wcs_validation_notes.md

     Astropy `world -> pixel`
   - the script compares the resulting source-pixel centers and also writes diff images
+- centered `HPC` bounds reporting
+  - the script reports both the raw image-footprint bounds and the centered display bounds used by the JHV `HPC` screen mapping

 Not compared against Astropy: